 Most lenders will only consider your small business loan application if you meet their minimum “time in business” criteria.
 This happens because the older your business is, the less risky you seem as a lender.

-For example, small business owners can apply for a loan at Camino Financial if they have been in business for at least nine months.
+For example, small business owners can apply for a loan at Camino Financial if they have an active and registered business for at least nine months.

 Your business industry shouldn’t usually influence the business loan interest rates.
 However, there are specific sectors that many lenders shun.

 The gambling industry and speculative house-flipping are some examples.

 Make sure to check the restricted industries of your preferred lender.

 If possible, choose a loan with a shorter repayment period.
 This could lower the interest rate and help you reduce the total interest you pay for the loan.